-While the overall results support Jun's hypothesis at least under a noise that mimics realistic speech setting, we also find a perceptual asymmetry which is not necessarily reflected in phonological patterns: we consistently found that voiceless stop place contrasts are more salient than voiced stop place contrasts, but as far as we know, this difference is not reflected in phonology.
-It is possible that further investigation of place assimilation typology will reveal a language in which only nasals and voiced consonants assimilate, but to the extent that such a pattern is a true gap, then our results show that not all perceptibility differences can be reflected in phonology, i.e. that the perceptibility scales that underlie phonological patterns involve certain abstraction (Gordon, 2002; Kochetov, 2006; Kochetov & So, 2007).
-An important question to be addressed in future research is what distinguishes perceptibility differences that are reflected in phonology and those that are not.
+Finally, while the overall results support Jun's hypothesis at least under noise conditions that mimics realistic speech setting, we also find a perceptual asymmetry, for which we have as yet found a clear phonological reflection: we consistently found that voiceless stop place contrasts are more salient than voiced stop place contrasts, but as far as we know, this difference is not reflected in phonology.
+We reiterate however that it is possible that further investigation of place assimilation typology will reveal a language in which only nasals and voiced consonants assimilate.
+As noted above and as pointed out by an anonymous reviewer, this "gap" may also be confounded: there may not be many languages that have consonantal clusters with voiced stops in the first place and even in languages that allow voiced consonant clusters, such clusters are often rare and may cause an acquisition problem.
+Therefore, we should not conclude at this point that this "gap" is true, until it can be more firmly established.